Metempsychosis -- full rpg ruleset -- work in progress

 Crippled -- lose use of limb or limbs, incurring penalties based on limb and severity.

-Disarmed -- take an action to retrieve weapon or draw another
+Disarmed -- take an action – either movement or basic action – to retrieve weapon or “free action” to draw another

 Prone/Knocked Down -- on ground, potentially defenseless, though in most cases attacks can still be dodged or blocked; however, standing up costs a move action and can provoke A/O.

-Grappled -- must make str or agi check to break free from grapple, or spade check to maneuver within it.
-Cannot block or parry attacks from sources beyond the grapple.
+Grappled -- must make STR or AGI check to break free from grapple, or spade check to maneuver within it.
+Cannot dodge or parry attacks from sources beyond the grapple, but can potentially block.

 Strangled – choking.
-Make relevant check per turn.
+Make END check per turn.
 You can fail this save a number of times equal to your END bonus number before you lose consciousness and become defenseless.

 Feared -- either cower in place or run away for at least 1 turn, can defend oneself at a penalty based on degree of failure to save (5% per degree of failure)